biohazard999/Xenial.Framework/docs/guide/README.md

 # Introduction

 **Xenial.Framework** is a set of powerful modules for [DevExpress expressAppFramework](https://www.devexpress.com/XAF).
-Handcrafted after 10 years experience with the framework, from small applications to large scale ERP systems with dozens of developers, it helps you build robust, state of the art applications quickly and allow you to scale your future development efforts easily, without getting in your way.
+Handcrafted after 10 years experience with the framework, from small applications to large scale systems with dozens of developers, it helps you build robust, state of the art applications quickly and allow you to scale your future development efforts easily, without getting in your way.

 There are a couple of key concepts we follow: